 I’ve been using Scott’s for years, and it’s one of the best services I’ve found for affordable airfare.
 To get started, simply pop in your preferred airport, and they will send you free email alerts filled with low-cost flights to over 90 destinations across the world.

 If your goal is to travel a lot more often, they also have a premium version that will get you more deals.
 For just $49/year, you’ll be among the first to know about amazing flight deals.
 Dreaming of finally making it to the west coast?
 With Scott’s, you can find roundtrip flights to San Francisco for under $200!
+I recommend trying the free trial and then using my code JON25 to save 25% on any premium subscription.

-Best Places to Visit in the US
+Best Budget Destinations to Visit in the US

 1. Great Smoky Mountains